nikolayg/nikgrozev-website/_posts/blog/2017-01-30-node-js-cheatsheet-part-2-yarn.md

 Each of thes commands modifies the `yarn.lock` and `package.json` files and populates the Yarn cache.

-Workig with global packages is pretty easy as well:
+Working with global packages is pretty easy as well:

 ```bash
 # Add a package globally